 It was built by the Moorish Nasrid dynasty who ruled the city from 1238 to the arrival of Catholics in 1492.
 Alhambra was then turned into the Christian court.
 The place was seriously neglected during the 18th and the 19th century, so much so that Napoleon troops used it as military barracks, and it was widely inhabited by thieves and baggers.
 Never the less, Alhambra was declared World Heritage Site by UNESCO in 1984, and nowadays every 30 minutes another 300 tourists come in to admire it.

-To come to Granada and not to visit Alhambra is just not an option!
+To come to Granada and not visit Alhambra is just not an option!
 Alhambra is usually the reason why people come here in the first place.
-It is the most important among things to do in Granada.
+It is one of the most important things to do in Granada Spain.
 Three million visitors pass through its gates every year.
 This is why you have to be prepared.

 Tickets are sold online by the Alhambra Office, they cost 14 Euros and that is the only way to enter the Nasrid Palace (and to see the Patio of the Lions, for instance).

 TIP: Tickets are sold online and are available three months in advance.
-If you try to get it a month before your trip, it might happen that dates you had in mind are just not available any more, even if you stay in Granada for 10 days and more.
+If you try to get it a month before your trip, it might happen that the dates you had in mind are just not available anymore, even if you stay in Granada for 10 days and more.

 TIP: You can either print your Granada Card and take it with you or store it on your mobile.
 The important thing is that the barcode is available to be scanned at the entrance.